Best Small Vacuum Cleaner

 This unit claims to have a 120-140 minute run time and is one of the quietest running robot vacuums we’ve reviewed to date.

-As an added bonus, this small robot vacuum is usually around $200, making it a great choice for the budget-conscious shopper.
+As an added bonus, this small robot vacuum is very affordably priced, making it a great choice for the budget-conscious shopper.

 12″ x 12″ x 3″